SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

-The current step should be reset if the player selected a third card.
-This will happen when a player already selected two cards that did not match and clicked on a third one.
+The current step should be reset if the player selects a third card.
+This will happen when a player already selected two cards that do not match and clicks on a third one.
 In this situation, the two initial cards will be flipped back.
 The list of selected cards will only contain the third card.

 ```